klaushofrichter/mcp-display-v2/prd.md

   * the clear display button removes currently displayed content
 * there are scrollbars for the log and the content section
 * new content is shown on top.
+* We can remove old content when there are more than 100 content items displayed
 * each content card has an indicator for the type and time of the content display on the left of the card, and the actual content on the right, left-aligned
-* There is a favicon the shows a monitor
+* We create a favicon the shows a monitor

 # Documentation
 * We create an detailed README.md, including these sections: